Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 Dershowitz has been a well-known figure in U.S. legal circles for decades.
 He was a long-time Harvard Law School professor and was part of the so-called “Dream Team” of lawyers who won a 1995 acquittal of former National Football League star and actor O.J.
 Simpson on charges of murdering his wife and a friend of hers.
 Dershowitz’s past clients also have included boxer Mike Tyson and televangelist Jim Bakker.

 Both Starr and Dershowitz were defenders of Trump in media interviews during the impeachment process.
+Sources working with the Trump legal team said the president wanted Dershowitz because of his background as a constitutional scholar.

-Trump’s legal team issued a statement saying Dershowitz will present oral arguments at the trial to address the constitutional arguments against impeachment and removal from office.
+A statement provided by Dershowitz from Trump’s legal team said he will present oral arguments at the trial to address the constitutional arguments against impeachment and removal from office.

-“While Professor Dershowitz is non partisan when it comes to the constitution - he opposed the impeachment of President Bill Clinton and voted for Hillary Clinton - he believes the issues at stake go to the heart of our enduring Constitution,” the legal team said in the statement, provided by Dershowitz.
-“He is participating in this impeachment trial to defend the integrity of the Constitution and to prevent the creation of a dangerous constitutional precedent.”
+“While Professor Dershowitz is non partisan when it comes to the constitution - he opposed the impeachment of President Bill Clinton and voted for Hillary Clinton - he believes the issues at stake go to the heart of our enduring Constitution,” the statement said.

 Ray succeeded Starr as independent counsel during the Clinton investigation.
+On the day before Clinton left office, Ray announced that he would not criminally prosecute him in connection with perjury and obstruction.

 One person who was not added to the team that will defend Trump at the trial is his personal lawyer Rudy Giuliani, who played a key role in the Ukraine matter.

 Democrat Adam Schiff heads a team of seven House members who will serve as prosecutors.
 Schiff, chairman of the House Intelligence Committee, is a former federal prosecutor in Los Angeles.